Fri September 27 2024

 • The marriage between you and your Thai wife must be valid, meaning that it has met all the requirements to have a valid marriage in Thailand or the country/jurisdiction where you married, and were not subject to any impediment (such as a non-terminated prior marriage) to your ability to marry at that time.

-• The spouse who is a U.S. citizen must financially meet certain income requirements.
+• The spouse who is a US citizen must financially meet certain income requirements.
 The most recent tax return must show that the gross income is at least 100% of the Federal Poverty Guidelines.

 • Your American spouse must have filed the Form I-130 (Petition for Alien Relative) for you; and